Sanewashing

-Sanewashing is the act of minimizing the perceived radical aspects of a person or idea in order to make them appear more acceptable to a wider audience.
-The term was initially coined in online discussions about defunding the police in 2020, but it has come to greater prominence in critique of media practices relating to Donald Trump in the 2024 United States presidential election.
+Sanewashing is the act of minimizing the perceived extreme aspects of a person or idea in order to make them appear more acceptable to a wider audience.
+The term initially garnered political attention in online discussions about defunding the police in 2020, but it has come to greater prominence in critique of media practices relating to Donald Trump in the 2024 United States presidential election.
 Journalism organizations and media commentators have suggested actions both readers and writers can take to mitigate sanewashing.

 History

 The earliest usage of sanewashing dates to 2007 in a blog post written by academic Dale Carrico.
 The first known usage of the term in a political context is dated to 2020 and is credited to a user on r/neoliberal, a Reddit forum for neoliberals, to describe how progressive rhetoric around "defund the police" shifted from calling for police abolition to advocating for alternative public safety and social services programs.
 In 2024, journalist Aaron Rupar was credited with being the first to use the term in the specific context of media reporting of Donald Trump 2024 presidential campaign.

 Journalism school and research organization the Poynter Institute defines it as "the act of packaging radical and outrageous statements in a way that makes them seem normal", and suggests it is analogous to greenwashing or sportswashing.
-Matt Bernius, writing at Outside the Beltway, asked "Where's the line between paraphrasing and 'sanewashing'?", ultimately concluding that it is "a dangerous form of bias".